-

 (such as the green check mark or the blue refreshing icon) and the Dropbox menu entries shown when you right-click

-on a synchronized file will not be visible.
+on a synchronized file won't be visible.

-This is because Dropbox is running the background, in Session 0, and
+That's because Dropbox is running the background, in Session 0, and

-can not interact with your desktop.
+cannot interact with your desktop.

-If you wish to see the task tray icon and interact with Dropbox "normally", choose
+If you wish to see the task tray icon and interact with Dropbox normally, choose

 Application > Restart "Dropbox" in this Session to have AlwaysUp restart Dropbox onto your desktop.